 Business Licenses: Depending on its type of business and where it is located, your LLC may need to obtain other local and state business licenses.

 7. File Biennial Reports

 All LLCs doing business in Nebraska must file a biennial report once every two years with the Nebraska Secretary of State.
-These are filed in odd numbered years and due by April 1.
+These are filed in odd numbered years and are due by April 1.
 The next filing period for LLCs will be 2013-2014.

-Reports can file the report online at the Nebraska Secretary of State One-Stop Business Registration webpage.
+You can file the report online at the Nebraska Secretary of State One-Stop Business Registration webpage.
 You should receive a report form in the mail.
 The filing fee is listed on the back of the report form.